nfasano/nfasano/README.md

 ### Dissertation Research Projects:
 [Google scholar profile](https://scholar.google.com/citations?user=X9sdXuQAAAAJ&hl=en)

-My dissertation projects combine data from experiments and simulations of plasma mirrors driven by intense lasers with tailored temporal waveforms and controlled polarization states, focusing on the emission of harmonic orders of the laser's fundamental wavelength.
+My dissertation research focused on high-intensity light-matter interactions, where I combined large experimental and numerical datasets to engineer the next generation of short-wavelength, high-power light sources.

 Main Thesis Contributions:
-- Led an experimental campaign on Princeton's 20TW laser system and provided the first demonstration of using a multi-pass plasma mirror configuration to achieve enhanced harmonic energy from the interaction of a two-color laser compared to an interaction with a one-color laser.
+- Led an experimental campaign on Princeton's 20TW laser system, which demonstrated waveform-controlled harmonic generation using a novel experimental technique (a multi-pass plasma mirror configuration), resulting in two conference presentations and a written manuscript
-- Curated and formally analyzed terabyte-scale simulation data about plasma mirrors driven by elliptically polarized lasers, showing that plasma mirrors are an ideal medium for synthesizing extreme ultraviolet radiation with a controlled polarization state and higher-ordered spatial modes.
+- Curated and analyzed terabyte-scale simulation data to show that plasma mirrors are a practical choice for synthesizing and controlling the fundamental properties of intense light sources
-- Collaborated with scientists and engineers from the University of Michigan and Lawrence Livermore National Laboratory, where I assisted in the set-up and execution of experiments.
+- Collaborated with research teams from Lawrence Livermore National Laboratory (LLNL) and the University of Michigan (CUOS group), where I co-designed and executed experiments

 <p align="center">
 <picture>